ULHPC/tutorials/python/basics/README.md

 In `tutorials/python/basics/example3/example3.py` you should see a version of the previous script using Numpy.

-Try to execute the script on the Aion cluster in **interactive** mode.
+Try to execute the script on the Iris or Aion cluster in **interactive** mode.

 ```
 (node)$> module purge